kulkansecurity/gitxray/docs/features.md

 gitxray -o https://github.com/SampleOrg -f starred,private
 ```

-And you could then enable _Verbose_ (or before, you decide) and target a specific Repository Contributor to get more information:
+And you could then target a specific Repository Contributor to get more information:
 ```
-gitxray -r https://github.com/SampleOrg/SampleRepo -v -c some_user
+gitxray -r https://github.com/SampleOrg/SampleRepo -c some_user
 ```
 ## Lots of e-mail addresses &#128231; and Profiling data &#128100;